-Holistic Health Group, Inc. 202 Wood Street Hopkinton, MA 01748 info@holistichealthgroup.org corporation on its beha r instruments authorized to ents All contracts, deeds, leases, bonds, o be executed by an officer of the resident or the treasurer except as the erwise determine. person or persons (with ne president or treasurer m n or without power of subst any meeting of stockholder: - Except as the board of directors may nay waive notice of, and appoint any titution) to act as proxy or attorney in fact as of any other corporation, the securities shall be kept in Massac , By-laws and records of al The original or attested copies of the II meetings of incorporators and directors ice of the corporation or of the clerk, but a same office. ese By-laws shall be deeme rences in these By-laws to the Articles of ed to refer, respectively, to the Articles of as amended and in effect from time to ARTICLE VI Amendment of By-la Section 1. repealed, in whole or in e By-laws may at any time be amended or by of the voting Directors.
-Presented and Accepted d: Paul Ofria - Tim McNamara Colonel Boothe
+Holistic Health Group, Inc. 202 Wood Street Hopkinton, MA 01748 info@holistichealthgroup.org corporation on its behalf s Execution of Instruments All contracts, deeds, leases, bonds, astruments authorized to be executed by an officer of the shall be signed by the president or the treasurer except as the in particular cases otherwise determine. person or persons (with o Voting of Securities Except as the board of directors may president or treasurer may waive notice of, and appoint any r without power of substitution) to act as proxy or attorney in fact meeting of stockholders of any other corporation, the securities his corporation. shall be kept in Massachu Corporate Records The original or attested copies of the y-laws and records of all meetings of incorporators and directors setts at the principal office of the corporation or of the clerk, but ed not all be kept in the same office.
+Definitions All references in these By-laws to the Articles of By-laws shall be deemed to refer, respectively, to the Articles of aws of the corporation as amended and in effect from time to ARTICLE VI Amendment of By-law Section 1. repealed, in whole or in p Amendment These By-laws may at any time be amended or art, by vote of a majority of the voting Directors.
+Presented and Accepted: Paul Ofria Tim McNamara Colonel Boothe